fluent/fluent-bit-docs/development/wasm-filter-plugins.md

 $ make
 ```

-To support AOT compiled WASM execution as filter plugins, users have to built fluent-bit with `-DFLB_WAMRC=On`.
+To support AOT compiled WASM execution as filter plugins, users have to built Fluent Bit with `-DFLB_WAMRC=On`.

 Once compiled, we can see new plugins in which handles _wasm_, e.g: